We helped Gillian when she had an issue with a smartphone she paid for using her e-money account.

 What we said

-Although we don’t cover complaints about the sellers of goods in this kind of situation, we do cover complaints about e-money businesses.
+We don’t cover complaints about the sellers of goods in this kind of situation.
+But, we do cover complaints about e-money businesses.

 We looked at the terms and conditions of Gillian’s e-money account.
 These said she was entitled to a refund from the e-money business in certain circumstances, including where goods differed significantly from the seller’s description of them.